schmamps/OolongT/README.md

 OolongT is an automatic summarization algorithm largely based on the official version of TextTeaser.
-It is written with versatility, testability, simplicity, and compatibility in mind.
+It is written with versatility, testability, and simplicity in mind.

 TextTeaser links: